canonical/ubuntu-pro-client/docs/explanations/apt_messages.md

-# UA related APT messages
+# Ubuntu Pro related APT messages

-When running some APT commands, you might see Ubuntu Advantage (UA) related messages on the output of those commands.
+When running some APT commands, you might see Ubuntu Pro related messages on the output of those commands.
 Currently, we deliver those messages when running either `apt-get upgrade` or `apt-get dist-upgrade` commands.
 The scenarios where we deliver those messages are: